info340b-a18/exercise-05-starter/problem-a/README.md

 node js/index.js
 ```

-**A note on testing**: The test suite for this problem checks that you have logged the expected output in the expected order.
-Additional `console.log()` statements (e.g., that you include for debugging) will cause the automated tests to fail and should be removed.
+**A note on testing**: The test suite will execute your `js/index.js` file; any log statements in that script will be shown at the end of the tests.

 Also keep in mind that the automated tests are simply to help you verify your results; they will not ensure that your code follows the required syntactical approach.